-Amounts paid by parents are not consideration for the supply of education services to which there is a statutory entitlement, for the following reasons:

-- The definition of consideration under the GST Act is not the same as the contract law definition.
+- 51. Amounts paid by parents are not consideration for the supply of education services to which there is a statutory entitlement.
+This is for the following reasons: - The definition of consideration under the GST Act is not the same as the contract law definition.
 A contract is not required between parents and school Boards for the payments to be consideration for GST purposes: Turakina.
-However, for the payments to be consideration for a supply, there must be a sufficient relationship between payments and a supply: NZ Refining; Chatham Islands; Suzuki; Trustee, Executors. - As there is a statutory right to free education, in circumstances where the amounts are not paid for any particular purpose or for the Board undertaking any specific obligation there is not a sufficient connection between the payments and a supply (whether of education services or a supply of a different nature).
-This is so even though there is an expectation that the payments would be used for the Board's taxable activity: Chatham Islands; NZ Refining.
-The fact the amounts are used to pay for things not covered by the government grant does not establish that they are paid for services of a particular nature: Turakina; Chatham Islands. - It is possible to argue that where a representation is made that education services would be withheld if payment is not made, the payments would be made "in respect of, in response to or for the inducement of" the supply of education services.
-However, as there is a statutory entitlement to free education in state schools, the true legal position is that education services would be provided whether or not payment was made.
-Therefore, there would not be a sufficient connection between the payment of "fees" and the supply of education services to which there is a statutory entitlement. - GST consequences are determined on the basis of the legal character of the transaction: Chatham Islands.
-The relationship between parents and school Boards is based on the Education Act, which requires Boards of state schools to provide education and entitles students to free enrolment and education at state schools, and the PSCI Act, which entitles students enrolled at integrated schools to free education on the same terms and conditions as in state schools.
+However, for the payments to be consideration for a supply, there must be a sufficient relationship between payments and a supply: NZ Refining; Chatham Islands; Suzuki; Trustee, Executors. - As there is a statutory right to free education, in circumstances where an amount is not paid for any particular purpose or for the undertaking of any specific obligation there will not be a sufficient connection between the payments and a supply.
+This is so even though there is an expectation that the payments would be used for the taxable activity: Chatham Islands; NZ Refining.
+The fact the amounts paid by parents to Boards may be used to meet the cost of things not covered by the Crown grant does not establish the necessary connection that the amounts are paid for services of a particular nature: Turakina; Chatham Islands. - GST consequences are determined on the basis of the legal character of the transaction: Chatham Islands.
+The relationship between parents and school Boards is based on the Education Act, which requires Boards of state schools to provide education and entitles students to free enrolment and education at state schools, and the

+PSCI Act, which entitles students enrolled at integrated schools to free education on the same terms and conditions as in state schools.
 The true legal nature of the arrangement between parents and the school Board is that school Boards have a statutory obligation to provide free education and students have a right to free education.
 The supply of education services is not conditional on the payment being made, and payment is not required for the supply of education services.